 Similar Games With More Accessibility Features for Audio

-If you want to play TowerFall Ascension, but it doesn't offer the Audio accessibility features you require, these similar games extend the Audio accessibility:
+If you want to play TowerFall Ascension, but it doesn't offer the Audio accessibility features you require, this similar game extends the Audio accessibility:

 System Accessibility Settings